 Side channel mitigation technique that ensures that earlier code’s behavior does not control later indirect branch predictions.

 Side channel mitigation technique that restricts speculation of indirect branches.

 Also known as Supervisor-Mode Execution Prevention (SMEP), a security technology that restricts the operating system from directly executing application code, even speculatively, thereby making branch target injection attacks on the OS substantially more difficult.

-A load is an operation that copies data from main memory into a register so the data is available to the CPUs execution engine.
+Loads are operations that copy data from main memory into a register so the data is available to the CPUs execution engine.

 Architecture in which a single instance of software runs on a server and is shared between customers or tenants, groups of users who share common access with specific privileges to the software instance.
 Source

 Software that supports a computing device’s basic functions, such as scheduling tasks, executing applications, and controlling peripherals.
 It allows applications/programs to take advantage of common libraries and not worry about specific hardware details by managing resources, including input, output, network and storage devices.
 Source